Search for lepton-number-violating $B^-\to D^{(*)+}\mu^-\mu^-$ decays: Selection

 The \Bm candidates are reconstructed by combining \dordstarp candidates with two same-sign muons.
 The charm meson and the two muons are required to originate from a common vertex, thereby suppressing contributions from long-lived particles.
 The invariant mass of the \Bm candidates is required to lie between 5050 and 5500\mev.
-The tracks of all final-state particles must be inconsistent with originating from any PV.
-Stringent PID requirements are applied to both muon candidates in order to suppress the major background due to pions misidentified as muons.
-Backgrounds from \decay{\jpsi}{\mup\mun} and \decay{\psitwos}{\mup\mun} decays, where one of the muons is misidentified and used in the reconstruction of the \dordstarp meson, are suppressed by vetoing candidates in which the invariant mass of a muon-pion pair, calculated by assigning the muon mass to the pion, is consistent with the known \jpsi or \psitwos mass \cite{PDG2024}.
+The mass resolution after the kinematic fit is approximately 38\mev, as determined from simulated signal samples.
+The chosen window therefore contains the full signal region with sufficient sidebands for background modeling.
+The tracks of all final-state particles must be inconsistent with originating from any PV, as quantified by the impact-parameter \chisq (\chisqip), which measures the compatibility of a track with a given vertex.
+Kaon and pion candidates in the signal channels are required to satisfy $\chisqip > 4$, while muon candidates must satisfy $\chisqip > 9$.
+Compared to the previous LHCb study~\cite{LHCb-PAPER-2011-038}, tighter muon PID requirements are applied to both muon candidates to suppress backgrounds from pions misidentified as muons, which were not explicitly considered in that analysis.
+The selection retains approximately 83\% of signal, while reducing the pion misidentification probability to below 1\% per track.
+Backgrounds from \decay{\jpsi}{\mup\mun} and \decay{\psitwos}{\mup\mun} decays, where one of the muons is misidentified and used in the reconstruction of the \dordstarp meson, are suppressed using invariant-mass vetoes.
+For each muon-pion combination in the event, the invariant mass is computed after assigning the muon mass hypothesis to the pion candidate.
+Candidates are rejected if any such combination lies within narrow mass windows around the known \jpsi and \psitwos masses\cite{PDG2024}.
+In the case of the \psitwos veto, this requirement is applied with the pion candidate satisfying the muon PID requirements.
+The mass-window sizes are determined from studies of the corresponding invariant-mass distributions in data and simulation and are chosen to suppress residual charmonium contributions while maintaining high signal efficiency.